 PAST SEASON REPERTOIRE

-- Jingle Bell Swing – American Folk Song (arr.
-Ruth E. Dwyer)
+- Jingle at the Window – American Folk Song, arr.
+Ruth E. Dwyer

 - Our Gallant Ship (Three Times Around) – Susan Brumfield

 - Sahayta – Ben Allaway